VERNIERELoic/MAXpy_bot/README.md

 ## USE CASE

-You can't found a train according to your subscription at MAXJEUNE ?
+You can't found a train according to your MAXJEUNE subscription ?

 Use this bot !

-**MAXy** will send your email notification when a seat is available based on yout criterials !
+**MAXy** will send telegram notification when a seat is available based on yout criterials !

 ## 1.1 Requierement
-- Git installed
+- Git
-- Docker/Docker-compose installed
+- Docker/Docker-compose
 - Internet connection
-- Linux OS

 import list :
 ```py